jpretori/SoaringCoach/CONTRIBUTING.md

 Soaring Coach uses Gradle Wrapper to build, so you should be able to create a build by simply running `./gradlew` or `gradle.bat` from the source root.

 Before starting development on your chosen feature / bug,set things up so you can run it all locally.
 The steps to achieve this are:
-- Get both repositories using Git.
+- Get both repositories using Git
 - Install Java if you don't have it already
 - **Build the backend.**  In the `SoaringCoach` folder, run `./gradlew bootRepackage`
 - **Run the server.**  Change directory to `build/libs` - then run `java -Dserver.port=9876 -jar SoaringCoach-z.y.z.jar`